igor-primo/commandline-breviary/README.md

 # brev: commandline-breviary

-I modified the [Divinum-Officium](https://github.com/DivinumOfficium/divinum-officium) script for generating EPUB files in order to show the office or mass propers in plain text format, serving as a command-line program.
+I modified the [Divinum-Officium](https://github.com/DivinumOfficium/divinum-officium) script for generating EPUB files in order to show the Office or Mass Propers in plain text format, serving as a command-line program.

-The perl script that calculates the office of the day generates the office content in Xhtml format.
+The perl script that calculates the Office of the day generates the Office content in Xhtml format.
 I use 'html2text' to extract the contents and 'sed' to format it a little bit.
 This may cause some overhead, specially when generating several files.
 While I learn perl scripting this will be the way to go.
 One may view the files